intel777/python-acrcloud-bot/README.md

 ## How to
 To start bot just execute `python3 main.py` if all settings is OK you can test it by sending an audiomessage with some song to your group's messages.

+## Licensing
+Licensed under WTFPL(Do What The Fuck You Want To Public License)